mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 - Do not open multiple tabs.
 - No operating system or web browser handles them very well.
 Neither you.
 - Don't multitask.
 - If something takes less than two minutes do it.
-Else add it to the To-Do list.
+Otherwise, add it to the To-Do list.
 - Web tabs are not to-do lists.

 # 7. Find *Homes* for everything 🏠

 - Every object (real or virtual) should have a home.
-- We can keep inboxes (or incoming places) for things for a couple of days.
+- You can keep inboxes (or incoming places) for things for a couple of days.
-- We need brief processes to empty those inboxes.
+- You need short processes to empty those inboxes.
-- When emptying those inboxes we should define new 'homes' if necessary.
+- When emptying those inboxes, you should define new 'homes' if necessary.

-# 8. Keep a Daily Agenda 📅
+# 8. Keep a Daily Agenda 🗓️

 - Start each day with a short daily agenda.
 - You can mix personal and work items or keep them in two separate lists.
 - Plan for unplanned work.
 - Revisit hourly to keep up.
-- And close it at night.
+- Close it at night.
 - Never reuse it for the next day.
 Start from scratch.

 # 9. Automate Repetitive Tasks 🤖